synaodev/apostellein/README.md

   - On MacOS you will need to add the argument `--build=missing`.
   - Run `cmake ..` and `cmake --build .`.
 - Vcpkg:
-  - Install these dependencies: `fmt spdlog openal-soft sol2 lua glm entt sdl2 nlohmann-json tmxlite stb`.
+  - Install these dependencies: `fmt spdlog openal-soft sol2 lua glm entt sdl2 nlohmann-json stb`.
   - Occasionally the `x64-mingw-dynamic` triplet fails to build OpenAL-Soft.
 I'm currently looking for a way to make this more consistent.
   - Move into the `build` directory.
   - Run `cmake ..`.